EXPRESSCLUSTER/SQLServer/SQLServer2019onWindows.md

 	- Cluster Partition: 1GB, RAW (do not format this partition)
 	- **Note**
 		- It is not supported to mirror C: drive and please do NOT sprecify C: for Data Partition.
+		- Dynamic disk is not supported for Data Partition and Cluster Partition.
 		- Data on Secondary Server Data Partition will be removed for initial Mirror Disk synchroniation (Initial Recovery).

 ### Sample configuration